 Next, create new point record for your DNS server and other objects you have in your DNS.
-This is vital for IP adddress to domain names resolution.
+This is vital for IP address to domain name resolution.

 After deleting the outdated reverse lookup zone, please restart your DNS server.
 This will apply the new changes.

-Now, you have just your new zone you have created left and this is the desired result we want.
+Now, you have just the new zone you have created left and this is the desired result we want.